Kenivia/Honing-Forecast/WIP.md

 ## Done / cancelled

+- ~~figure out how to optimize special its way too slow rn~~
+  - ~~limit special state to never switch up/switch up once only? then it'll be a list of how many & which ones rather than like individual indices~~
+- ~~figure out how to do neighbors for special state~~
 - ~~turn a lot of helper functions to class functions of prep_output or state_bundle~~ turns out there's not that much ig
 - ~~BOOKS ARE MUTUALLY EXCLUSIVE maybe just make sure that neighbor function handles it? idk~~
   - ~~change state to be (bool , i64), -1 = no books~~